RP-developer-01/DS_Hi-Bye/README.md

 ## Contributions

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.